craftfire/Bifrost/README.md

 -----------------------------------
 * Generally follow the Oracle coding standards.
 * 80 column limit.
-* Use tabs, no spaces.
+* Use spaces, no tabs.
 * No trailing whitespaces.
 * Pull requests must compile and work.
 * Pull requests must be formatted properly.